Skip to content

 Setting up the WiFi TCP bridge

 This guide is for a repeater flashed with the _bridge_tcp firmware.
-The bridge links two or more LoRa networks through a central TCP server.
+The bridge provides optional controlled backhaul between selected MeshCore RF deployments through a TCP server.

 What you need